-While the global financial crisis of 2007 and 2008 may feel like an increasingly distant memory, its effects continue to be felt across the whole of the financial world.
-Despite significant improvements in the global economic landscape in the intervening years, global growth has been hampered in recent years by various geopolitical factors, including political uncertainty resulting from the change in administration in the US in 2016 and the rise of populist movements in Europe.
-As the UK prepares for Brexit, absent any agreement to the contrary currently set to take place in March 2019, political uncertainty remains around the form and extent of any UK-EU deal relating to financial services, and as to whether any transition period (during which UK firms would remain able to access to EU markets on current terms) will be agreed.
+Despite significant improvements in the global economic landscape in the years since the global financial crisis some ten years ago, the macroeconomic position is looking increasingly complex and global growth has been hampered by various geopolitical factors, including political uncertainty and the rise of populist movements in Europe.
+As the UK prepares for Brexit, absent any agreement to the contrary currently set to take place at the end of October 2019, political uncertainty remains around the form and extent of any UK-EU deal relating to financial services, and as to whether any transition period (during which UK firms would remain able to access to EU markets on current terms) will be agreed.
 This has had, and is likely to continue to have, a potentially destabilising effect on the UK asset management sector and its clients.
 The impact of the UK's decision to leave the EU is thus already being felt, not only in the UK and across the European continent, but also more widely.

 Nevertheless, the importance of the asset management industry continues to grow.
 Nowhere is this truer than in the context of pensions, as the global population becomes larger, older and richer, and government initiatives to encourage independent pension provision continue.
-Both industry bodies and legislators are also increasingly interested in pursuing environmental, social and governance goals through private sector finance.
+Both industry bodies and legislators are also increasingly interested in pursuing environmental, social and governance (ESG) goals through private sector finance.
 For example, the European Commission has proposed a package of measures seeking to introduce sustainable finance into current regulations to make it easier for investors to identify and invest in such projects.